doseofted/prim-rpc-examples/examples/04-monorepo/README.md

 See the [Client /Server Example](../02-client-server) to understand how the client and server packages are configured.
-The "module" package is simply a JavaScript module and is used directly by the server while its type definitions are used by the client.
+The "module" package is simply a plain JavaScript module and is used directly by the server while its type definitions are used by the client.